A PROGRAM FOR CURIOUS CHILDREN

 01

-Children who learn to wonder at eight don't stop at eighteen.
-The habit of asking questions is the most valuable thing we can give them, and the easiest thing for the world to take away.
+A child who wonders at eight does not stop at eighteen.
+The habit of asking questions is the most valuable thing we give them, and the easiest for the world to take.

 02